pra-y/Linux-commands/README.md

 59. Change Group ownership of file --> sudo chgrp <group_name> <file_name>
 * sudo chown user_name:group_name <file_name>
 ## Memory INFO
-60. How to check memory of system --> free -th
+60. How to check memory of system like available or swap --> free -th
 61. How to check % Memory and CPU utilization --> top
 62. Check disk utilization --> du -h <folder_name>
 63. How to check filesystem available and disk space allocated --> df -h
 ## System INFO
-64. Check cpu/core/thread info of machine --> lscpu && arch
+64. Check cpu/core/thread info of machine --> lscpu && arch && cat /proc/cpuinfo
 65. how to see list of storage devices, disk partition --> lsblk
 66. See OS name of linux server --> uname -a && cat /etc/os-release
 ## Process Management